ethereum/consensus-specs/specs/_features/eip7594/p2p-interface.md

 Clients MUST include all data column sidecars of each block from which they include data column sidecars.

-The following data column sidecars, where they exist, MUST be sent in consecutive `(slot, index)` order.
+The following data column sidecars, where they exist, MUST be sent in `(slot, column_index)` order.

 Slots that do not contain known data columns MUST be skipped, mimicking the behaviour of the `BlocksByRange` request.
 Only response chunks with known data columns should